DennizGoren/PlanningDecisionMaking/README.md

   <img src="/Visualisations/scene/top.png" height="350" width="350"/>
 </p>

+On the left we see the RRT* path finding algorithm creating paths for 4000 iterations.
+The paths are found based on the configuration of the simulation environment on the right.

 <p float="left">
   <img src="/Visualisations/4000/path_4000.png" height="350" width="400" />
   <img src="/Visualisations/4000/simulation.gif" height="350" width="350" />
 </p>

+The shortest path that was found by the alogorithm is depicted in red in left image.
+On the right we see the robot executing this path in the simulation environment.

 ## Acknowledgments